keonik/dev-portfolio/content/projects/covid-graphql-api.md

 github: https://github.com/keonik/covid-graphql
 description:
-  As part of a blog post I made a GraphQL API to consume daily Covid-19 US impact using the Covid Act Now API REST as it's data source
+  As part of a blog post I made a GraphQL API to consume daily Covid-19 US impact using the Covid Act Now API REST as it's data source.
+Feel free to use this in your own Covid-19 dashboard.
 tags:
   - graphql
   - rest